zenom/dotfiles-old/README.markdown

 # dotfiles
 These are my dotfiles with very basic config changes for things like rails 3, git, homebrew etc.  It also creates project aliases for easier directory navigation.
+These have only been tested on MacOSX, there are some things that are mac specific like 'mvim' and 'mate' commands.
+Most other stuff should work on regular unix distros with little customization.

 Just simply run `commands` for a simple list of commands and sub-commands.
 It does not list them all, your best bet is to go through the files themselves.